1EdTech/casa-protocol/README.md

 ## Status

 The CASA Protocol Specification is in a 1.0.0-beta release.
-The basic structure of the protocol is complete, but changes (especially the addition of attributes) are expected.
-Please check the change log (CHANGELOG.md).
-Please also let us know if you are hosting a CASA peer.
+The basic structure of the protocol is complete, but changes (especially regarding Attributes) are expected.
+Please check the change log in this directory `CHANGELOG.md`.

+A live CASA instance lives at http://casa.m.ucla.edu.
+The UCLA app store is also CASA implementation that includes a responsive HTML5-based mobile dashboard.
+On your mobile, navigate to http://casa.m.ucla.edu/mobile.

+If you are hosting a CASA peer and you would like to connect with other peers, please get in touch.
+We are working towards creating
+CASA specification conformance guidelines and tests as well as a web-based registry of CASA instances.

+For more information about IMS Global and the CASA Task Force, please see http://www.imsglobal.org/casa/.

 ## License